MeltwaterArchive/storyplayer/stories/test-environment-setup-teardown.md

         // steps go here
     }

-    public function testEnvironmentSetup(StoryTeller $st)
+    public function testEnvironmentTeardown(StoryTeller $st)
     {
         // steps go here
     }
 }
 {% endhighlight %}

-You can put exactly the same code into the template that you would put into the `setTestEnvironmentSetup()` and `setTestEnvironmentTeardown()` anonymous functions in the story script.
+You can put exactly the same code into the template that you would put into the _TestEnvironmentSetup_ and _TestEnvironmentTeardown_ functions in the story script.

-## Testing Against Multiple Environments
+## Testing Against Multiple Types Of Environments

-At this time, Storyplayer has limited support for running the same story test against multiple test environments.
-Right now, this is done simply by building the other environments by hand, and then telling Storyplayer to [skip the test environment setup and / or teardown phases](#disabling_the_test_environment_setup_teardown_phases), which is a bit of a hack.

-We're going to add great support for doing this via story templates in the near future.
+You may need to run the exact same test against multiple types of environments, such as:

+* a local environment running in a virtual machine on your desktop (quick & cheap to create and destroy)
+* a remote environment running in a virtual machine on Amazon EC2 (the location where your app will finally run)
+* a local environment running on dedicated hardware (for performance testing)

+You can do this by adding a simple `switch` statement to your _TestEnvironmentSetup_ function:

+{% highlight php %}
+$st->addTestEnvironmentSetup(function(StoryTeller $st) {
+    // set the defaults for this story / template
+    $st->setParams(array(
+        'platform' => 'vagrant'
+        // any additional settings go here
+    ));

+    // get the final params for this story / template
+    // $st will merge in anything overridden from the command-line
+    $params = $st->getParams();

+    // pick a platform
+    switch($params['platform'])
+    {
+        case 'ec2':
+            // add steps here to build on EC2 break;

+        case 'vagrant':
+        default:
+            // add steps here to build locally
+    }
+});
+{% endhighlight %}

+To pick an alternative platform, use the `-P` flag to override the 'platform' parameter:

+{% highlight php %}
+storyplayer -P ec2 <your story>
+{% endhighlight %}

+__Notes:__

+* The `-P` flag is completely independent from `-e`.  `-e` tells Storyplayer to load a specific config for your test; `-P` is simply information passed into your test for you to support in any way that suits.
+* You can give your test platforms whatever names you like.

 ## Testing Against Existing Environments